She of Little Faith

 "She of Little Faith" is the sixth episode of the thirteenth season of the American animated television series The Simpsons.
 It first aired in the United States on the Fox network on December 16, 2001.
-In the episode, Bart Simpson and his father Homer accidentally launch a model rocket into the Springfield church, causing the church council to accept funding plans from Mr. Burns for reparation.
+In this episode, Bart Simpson and his father Homer accidentally launch a model rocket into the Springfield church, causing the church council to accept funding plans from Mr. Burns for reparation.

 Discontent with how commercialized the rebuilt church has become, Lisa abandons Christianity and sets out to follow a new religion, deciding on Buddhism.

 The episode was directed by Steven Dean Moore and written by Bill Freiberger, whom executive producer and show runner Al Jean had met while working on the television series Teen Angel.
 The plot idea for the episode was pitched by Jean, who wanted to expand on Lisa's personality, even though some of the Simpsons writers were concerned over the episode's originality.
 Lisa has remained a Buddhist since this episode, in a similar fashion to how she remained a vegetarian since Lisa the Vegetarian, towards which, this episode serves as a companion piece.
 The episode features actor Richard Gere, who agreed to star as long as Buddhism was portrayed accurately, that Lisa remain a Buddhist for the rest of the series, and as long as Lisa would say "Free Tibet".

 The episode was nominated for the Primetime Emmy Award for Outstanding Animated Program (For Programming less than One Hour) in 2002, which it ultimately lost to the Futurama episode, "Roswell That Ends Well".

 Following the thirteenth season's release on DVD and Blu-ray, the episode received mostly positive reviews from critics.